jro31/jethro-codes/_articles/projects/jethro-codes.md

 );
 ```

-Here we map over each article, and _if_ a `section` is present, interpolate the `section` with the slug.
+Here we map over `allArticles`, and _if_ a `section` is present, we interpolate the `section` with the slug.
 If no `section` is present, we just return the slug.
 Our `allArticlePaths` variable will therefore be:

 ```js
 ['my-story', 'projects/jethro-codes', 'projects/meals-of-change', 'templates/rails-api'];